-	In terms of aneurysm treatment, coiling is less invasive compared to clipping.
+In terms of aneurysm treatment, coiling is less invasive than clipping.
 Coiling also has a lower chance of complications.

-However, coiling might need to be done more than once in order to ensure that the aneurysm will not rupture.
+However, coiling might need to be done more than once in order to ensure that the aneurysm is completely filled and will not rupture.

 If an aneurysm has already ruptured, then the aneurysm treatment will be different.

 A drug called nimodipine will be given by doctors in order to make sure that there is enough blood going to the brain.
-Afterwards, surgery will be done in order to either clip or place coils in order to repair the ruptured aneurysm.
+Afterwards, your doctor may perform surgery to either clip or place coils in order to repair the ruptured aneurysm.

 The method would depend on whichever the surgeon feels would be best for the patient.